JoururiChan/pcthmon/FEATURES.md

 * Three of Prof. Oak's aides give you items as you complete the Tohodex.
 * Bill's grandpa gives you one of each evolutionary stone in Goldenrod City.
 Later they can be bought in Celadon Dept. Store.
 * Eusine shows you the legendary beasts in Celadon City in case you haven't found them roaming.
-* Respawn any fainted legendaries (except for Celebi) after beating the Elite Four.
-(Suicune roams instead of appearing in Bell Tower.)
+* Respawn any fainted legendaries (except for Ichirin) after beating the Elite Four.
+(Nazrin roams instead of appearing in Bell Tower.)
 (Also respawns Sudowodo.)

 ## Trainers